mvysny/vaadin14-boot-example-maven/README.md

 The project packages itself in two ways:

-1. As an uber-jar (a jar with all dependencies, which you can simply launch with `java -jar`);
+1. As a flatten uberjar (a jar with all dependencies unpacked inside, which you can simply launch with `java -jar`).
-   the disadvantage is that the dependency jars are not clearly visible.
+   Please read below regarding inherent issues with flatten uberjars.
    The deployable file is in `target/vaadin14-embedded-jetty-1.0-SNAPSHOT-uberjar.jar`
 2. As a zip file with dependencies.
 The file is in `target/vaadin14-embedded-jetty-1.0-SNAPSHOT-zip.zip`

 ## Running in production mode